Dre Campbell Farm

 Takeaway

-Growing certain vegetables, herbs, or flowers next to each other is one of many pest control methods in the realm of gardening.
-It has been practiced for centuries in different areas of the world and is still common today.
+People have practiced it for centuries in different areas of the world and still practice it today.
 Feel free to use the information from this list to make a chart for yourself.

 Sasha Campbell